jakub-schindler/Pairs-Trading-Cointegrated-Asset-Detection/README.md

 -filter asset pairs by Pearson correlation, \
 -estimate hedge ratios using OLS regression, \
 -perform an Augmented Dickey-Fuller test on the spread, \
--save all detected cointegrated pairs to the output CSV file.
+-save all detected cointegrated pairs to the output CSV file. (if not existing, then it will be created automatically)

+## Examples:

+You can use the example_tickers.csv file:

+find-pairs --input example_tickers.csv --output outcome_file.csv

+This will create a file named outcome_file.csv or append if it already exists.

+Full usage:

+find-pairs --input example_tickers.csv --output outcome_file.csv --corr_threshold 0.5 --start_date 2022-10-05 --end_date 2024-05-22 --interval 5d

-Command line arguments:
+## Command line arguments:

 | Argument  | Description | Default |
 | ------------- | ------------- | ------------- |